Lest We Forget (1918 film)

-Lest We Forget is a 1918 American World War I espionage drama silent film directed by Leonce Perret and produced by and starring Rita Jolivet.
+Lest We Forget is a 1918 American World War I espionage silent drama film directed by Leonce Perret and produced by and starring Rita Jolivet.
 The film was released by the Metro Pictures company.
 While the picture is essentially a spy film, it may also be considered a propaganda film popular during World War I.

 Plot

 The film was a live action film about the 1915 Lusitania sinking (as opposed to Windsor McKay's animated film The Sinking of the Lusitania (1918)).
 Actress Rita Jolivet was a survivor of the sinking and much of what is known about the last moments of her producer/employer Charles Frohman is related from her.
 This film made famous his last words, "..Why fear death for it is the most beautiful adventure in life."